 - ■ Clean spaces with plenty of visibility and good lighting.
 Debris can be a trip and fall hazard, and good lighting is important for those who have age-related macular degeneration or other conditions that affect eyesight.

 - ■ Shade.
 Seniors walking in the summer need to stay cool and will appreciate shaded areas as well as seating areas for relaxation.

-Tips for Designing a Park for Seniors
+Tips for Designing a Senior Park

 When creating an outdoor space for seniors, start with these tips: